 Are you just setting up your practice Facebook page and wondering what to post?
 Perhaps you've been on social media for a while, but are running out of dental Facebook post ideas?
 We understand that coming up with unique, engaging content to share on social media is tough.
 We also understand the impact a properly managed Facebook presence can have on boosting patient retention and referrals.

 So we're here to help!
 Below are 9 simple but effective dental Facebook post ideas, plus 12 graphics you can share on your own Facebook page.

 #1: Pose Questions

 People love to talk about themselves.
 Pose questions to your followers about their oral health habits that encourage them to "like" or comment on the post.
-Here's an excellent example:
+Here are some excellent examples: